-Reach Recommended Solution(s) EA Relative Estimated Schedule Priority Cost 1 Do Nothing N/A N/A N/A Other: May consider the establishment of an easement, as required, for maintenance of this 'natural watercourse'.
-2 Replacement (2400 x 1500 m Box Culvert with Foundation) В High \$1.5M Other: Previously considered 7 th Avenue West storm sewer diversion Included Included could be completed in conjunction with the replacement.
-3 Channel improvements along the current watercourse alignment; В Medium \$100,000 and Localized Flood Protection (at 585 - 21st Street West).
+Reach Recommended Solution(s) EA Relative Estimated (Issue) Schedule Priority Cost 1 Do Nothing N/A N/A N/A (A,B,C) Other: May consider the establishment of an easement, as required, for maintenance of this 'natural watercourse'.
+2 Replacement (2400 x 1500 m Box Culvert with Foundation) В High \$1.1M-1.3M (C,D) Other: Previously considered 7 th Avenue West storm sewer Included Included diversion could be completed in conjunction with the replacement.
+3 Channel improvements along the current watercourse В Medium \$100,000 (E,F) alignment; and Localized Flood Protection (at 585 - 21 st Street West).
 N/A High \$20,000 Other: Establish easement for maintenance, as possible.
-4 Remove Deadfall Trees A Low \$10,000 Other: Establish easement for maintenance, as possible.
+4 Remove Deadfall Trees A Low \$10,000 (G) Other: Establish easement for maintenance, as possible.
 5 Short Term: Repair and Clean-Out Culvert Barrel.
-Continue to A High \$100,000 maintain, as necessary; and Longer-Term: Replace the Culvert, as it approaches the end of its В Medium \$500,000 service life.
-6 Short to Medium Term: Rehabilitate (via installation of a new A As \$250,000 to wearing surface or lining, timing based on recommendations of routine Needed \$400,000 inspections); and Long-Term: Replacement of the storm sewer system as it В Low \$2.0M approaches the end of its service life or as other infrastructure needs arise (i.e., sanitary sewer, watermain, roadway).
-7 Remove and replace existing outlet pipe; В Medium \$500,000 Develop municipal flood protection standards; and N/A N/A Designate existing overland flow route to Pottawatomi River.
-N/A Medium
+Continue to A High \$100,000 (H) maintain, as necessary; and Longer Term: Replace the Culvert, as it approaches the end of В Medium \$500,000 its service life. - - 6 Short to Medium Term: Rehabilitate (via installation of a new A As \$250,000 to (I) wearing surface or lining, timing based on recommendations of routine inspections); and Needed \$400,000 Long-Term: Replacement of the storm sewer system as it В Low \$2.0M approaches the end of its service life or as other infrastructure needs arise (i.e., sanitary sewer, watermain, roadway).
+7 Remove and replace existing outlet pipe; В Medium \$500,000 (J) Develop municipal flood protection standards; and N/A N/A Designate existing overland flow route to Pottawatomi River.
+N/A Medium Notes: - Part of 22 nd Street West reconstruction.
+Project D - Part of 6 th Avenue West Reconstruction (2100 Block)